 - Potential buyers and bookstore browsers will use the index to decide whether to buy the book.

-- Readers will use the index to find information quickly and painlessly.
+- Readers will use it to find information quickly and painlessly.

-- Librarians and educators will use the index to decide whether to acquire or adopt the book.
+- Librarians and educators will use it to decide whether to acquire or adopt the book.

-- Book reviewers will use the index to decide whether to recommend the book.
+- Book reviewers will use it to decide whether to recommend the book.

-- Experts in the same field will use the index to judge the book’s completeness.
+- Experts in the same field will use it to judge the book’s completeness.

 Isn’t indexing automated nowadays?